deepa-pallinambi/-508-c7-4-/README.md

 DOCUMENTATION :

-This capstone projject is based on energy consumption data set.
+This Capstone Project is based on Energy Consumption Data Set.

            Submitted By : DEEPA.P
                           Entry Elevate DSML B4 Batch